wp-plugins/tabby-responsive-tabs/readme.txt

 `
 This adds a pseudo element before the tab table with the classes "fa" and "fa-cog".
 Other icon font sets can be used if you ensure the CSS rules target the classes added by the plugin.

-The [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") plugin can be used to add the required Font Awesome files for you.
+The [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") plugin can be used to add the Font Awesome files required to display the icons in the tab titles.

-= Controlling which tab is open when linking to the page = You can use a 'target' URL parameter to set which tab will be open.
-The value of this parameter is based on tab title specified in the tabby shortcode with punctuation & special characters removed and with spaces replaced by dashes.
+= Controlling which tab is open when linking to the page = You can use a 'target' URL parameter to set which tab will be open when the page initially loads.
+The value of this parameter is based on the tab title specified in the tabby shortcode, but formatted with punctuation & special characters removed and with dashes replacing the spaces.

 If you want to link to a 'contacts' page with a tab titled 'Phone Numbers' open, the url you use to link to this page would look like:
 `